pkivolowitz/asm_book/README.md

 ```

 That's all you need for a minimal build.
 The resulting program will be
 written to `a.out`.
-All the intermediate files generated will be
+All the intermediate files that are generated will
-removed.
+be removed.

 #### Modularly